-10. Are modems installed in poll place tabulators nationwide?
+9. Are modems installed in DS200s nationwide?

-No. Modems are not present in ES&S poll place tabulators (DS200 or DS300) in states where modeming technology is not permitted or certified.
+Modems are not present in ES&S DS200 machines in states where modeming technology is not permitted or certified.
 In a few states it is a legal practice to use cellular modems to transmit unofficial election results after the polls are officially closed and all voting has ended.
 In states where modem transmission is permitted, ES&S uses mobile private network connectivity, industry best practices, and numerous security safeguards to protect the transfer of these unofficial election night results.
 Final official results are physically uploaded at election headquarters prior to final certification.
 The physical ballots and printed results tapes are always protected.

-11. How do we know modems aren't in machines where they are not permitted?
+10. How do we know modems aren't in machines where they are not permitted?

-Modem components are not resident on poll place tabulators by default, but rather a separate board that is only installed in tabulators in those jurisdictions where a state may permit their legal use.
-Additionally, tabulators without a modem component do not include the application or the network architecture required to support modeming and allow a modem to operate on the machine.
+Modem components are not resident on the DS200 by default, but rather a separate board that is only installed in DS200s in those jurisdictions where a state may permit their legal use.
+Additionally, DS200s without a modem component do not include the application or the network architecture required to support modeming and allow a modem to operate on the machine.
 It's also important to note that today's modern cellular modeming technology also requires a private network service provider such as Verizon.

-12. Are elections systems providers being transparent?
+11. Are elections systems providers being transparent?

 ES&S values transparency and works closely with all levels of the U.S. government, academia and other experts to ensure the integrity of America's elections.
 ES&S has invited and welcomed numerous experts and government officials, including critics, to see its operations firsthand and to discuss improvements.
-ES&S certifies all tabulation systems through the federal testing program.
+ES&S actively collaborates with DHS, has all its equipment certified through the U.S. Elections Assistance Commission (EAC), and willingly takes part in many other collaborations with groups and individuals interested in protecting America's voting system.

-13. Does ES&S use independent testing of its voting equipment?
+12. Does ES&S use independent testing of its voting equipment?